ashleygwilliams/assessment/questions.md

 	c.
 Create a method in the School class that finds a student by name and returns the correct Student object.

-## Self
+###7.
+Self
+For this section, please use the letters and answer each individually.

 	Note: in cases where self is an instance of an object just note that as the object id printed to the screen is going to be different everytime

-	What should this Class print to the screen when defined/loaded?
+	a.What should this Class print to the screen when defined/loaded?

 	```ruby
 	class Student